davidwynter/Bi-Mamba4TS/README.md

 handle edge cases where the sequence length is not a perfect multiple of the patch size.

 # TODO
-Initialize the model and prepare the dataset.
+Test against the ETT data set here https://github.com/zhouhaoyi/ETDataset/tree/main for equivalence with the paper Initialize the model and prepare the dataset.
 Implement the training loop using the loss function (MSE) and an optimizer (like Adam).
 Evaluate the model on your validation/test dataset.